What is life? From a scientific point of view, living things share certain qualities.

 From our perspective in a physical body, we experience life as a series of events to which we react, respond, and give meaning.

-Do not forget, the physical Universe is being projected by the collective subconscious human mind.
-The purpose of this projection is to answer the question, "What if it were possible to be separate?"
 The answer, of course, is that being separate, from source, each other, our bodies, the earth, is neither physically nor metaphysically possible.
 Therefore, the only way to answer this question, to have this experience, is to create an illusion of separation.

 Life is what we really are.
 What we call our lives, from birth to death in these physical bodies, is actually the experience of one point of view in the illusion of separation, during which we come to know (or go through) that which we are not.
 It is this contrast of knowing what we are not that causes us to remember who we are.